cheese-hub/python-example-app/README.md

 # Publishing the Docker Image
-To share this image with others (or to use it in production), the built image must be pushed to a repository.
+To share this image with others (and to use it in production), we must push to an image repository.

 We can use DockerHub for this, but any public image repo should work.

 ## Login to DockerHub
 Create an account on DockerHub if you haven't already.